flickleafy/appcache-lock/README.md

 # AppCache-Lock

-AppCache-Lock is a utility designed to preload application executables and resource directories into memory.
-By locking these directories using [vmtouch](https://hoytech.com/vmtouch/), the script helps prevent them from being swapped out, potentially improving performance for frequently used applications and resources.
+AppCache-Lock is a professional Python utility designed to preload application executables and resource directories into memory.
+By locking these directories using [vmtouch](https://hoytech.com/vmtouch/), the application helps prevent them from being swapped out, potentially improving performance for frequently used applications and resources.

 ## Overview

-This project consists of the following files:
+This project consists of the following components:

-- **preload-apps.sh**
+- **appcache_lock.py**
-  The main script that:
+  The main Python application that:
   - Searches for application executables listed in `app_commands`.
   - Resolves their real paths and extracts the directories.
   - Adds additional resource directories from `resource_dirs`.
-  - Locks these directories in memory using vmtouch.
+  - Locks these directories in memory using vmtouch with concurrent processing.
+  - Provides installation, verification, and management capabilities.

 - **app_commands**
   A text file listing application command names (one per line) that the script will locate in your system's PATH.